FHOOEAIST/aist-kube/local-dynamic-storage/README.md

 The host path provisioning can only be deployed one time.
 This is because of the restriction that the storage class needs a named provisioner.
-This provisioner located in the deployment registers itself with a name into the kubernetes system.
+That provisioner used in the deployment registers itself with a name into the kubernetes system.
 This name is unique and can not be deployed multiple times.
 (It can but without any effect)